BillSkarlatos/Perturbative_Kraus_Noise_Reduction/README.md

 In this Project we attempt to simulate noise in an intermediate-to-large scale Quantum Internet application and handle it using $n^{th}$ order Quantum Hamiltionian time-dependent perturbations.

+>This project remains a work in progress.
+While the results are promising they are experimental and are to be treated as such.

 ## Unperturbed Hamiltonian:

 ```math